Jason-wu2/CR-Aug/README.md

 3. more results

-   in 'results' directory, you can see the newest results on SLP-10 dataset
+   in the 'results' directory, you can see the newest results on SLP-10 dataset